isi-metaphor/metaphor-adp/external-tools/Wiki-tools/README.md

 * Download the conceptnet database: http://conceptnet5.media.mit.edu/downloads/current/conceptnet5.1.2-20121212-csv.tar.bz2

-* Extract all files to a Directory, let's call this directory $cnDIR.
+* Extract all files to a directory, let's call this directory $cnDIR.

-* In build_conceptnet.sh, change CONCEPTNET_DIR to $cnDIR.
+* In `build_conceptnet.sh`, change `CONCEPTNET_DIR` to $cnDIR.

 * build the conceptnet tables and translation tables.
 ```
 bash build_conceptnet.sh
 ```

-#### Compute Similarity between two words
+#### Compute similarity between two words

-* Using wordnet's own similarity package
+* Using WordNet's own similarity package

 Please refer to http://nltk.googlecode.com/svn/trunk/doc/howto/wordnet.html

-* similarity_wordnet.py: using wordnet's relations: hypernym, hyponym, derivationlly related form, antonyms and similary meanings.
+* `similarity_wordnet.py`: using WordNet's relations: hypernym, hyponym, derivationlly related form, antonyms and similary meanings.
 Only support for English.

-* similarity_conceptnet.py: Using conceptnet's graph to calculate the shortest path between two words.
+* `similarity_conceptnet.py`: Using conceptnet's graph to calculate the shortest path between two words.
 The similarity is 1/ length of the path.
 Only support for FA,ES,RU.
 The only issue is that the graph is too sparse and amount of nodes is small, so it often doesn't work.

-* similarity_translation.py: Using wiktionary.org' translation information, first translate two words into English, and then call similarity_wordnet.py to calculate similarity between the two English words.
+* `similarity_translation.py`: Using wiktionary.org' translation information, first translate two words into English, and then call similarity_wordnet.py to calculate similarity between the two English words.
 Support for ES,FA,RU.

 #### Get similarity results for a wiki paragraph

-* First, use the get_paragraph.py to find the paragraph which you are interested in, and parse it.
+* First, use the `get_paragraph.py` to find the paragraph which you are interested in, and parse it.
 ```
 python2.7 get_paragraph.py -i 'Nation' -l EN --stdout| python2.7 parse.py -l --common commonDIR --temp temp/temp.txt EN >temp/nation.txt
 ```